tinkilol/EarlyExitViT/README.md

             - Original model (last layer) prediction
             - True label

 ## Dataset
 As Dataset we used Caltech256.
-To make the code work, you'd have to download that dataset.